 You can donate via Paypal, just enter an amount and click the donate button - thank you.

 Each summer MTRI hosts a weekly seminar series on Thursdays in July and August.
 These half hour long talks start at 4pm and cover a wide variety of topics related to natural history.
 The speakers include field experts, MTRI staff, professors, and community members!
 Come for the popcorn, stay for the seminar!
-For more information check out our Seminars page or contact us at 902-682-2371.
+For more information contact us at 902-682-2371.

 The Clapp Conservation Award honours the remarkable efforts of Diane and Harold Clapp, founding members and long-time volunteers who have led by example in building MTRI.
 The purpose of this award is to encourage and build youth capacity for conservation in southwestern Nova Scotia.
 MTRI is a non-profit co-operative with a mandate to promote sustainable use of natural resources and biodiversity conservation in the Southwest Nova Biosphere Reserve and beyond through research, education, and the operation of a field station.

 The Nova Scotia Bat Conservation web page is actively taking past and present bat sightings for the 2014 season.
 Reports can be submitted online at www.batconservation.ca or phoned in to the Species at Risk hotline 1-866-727-3447.
 Click here to read the Department of Natural Resources press release.

 Keep up to date on our ongoing projects and events at MTRI by following us on our Facebook page and Youtube channel.
 Give us a like, a view, or a thumbs up by clicking on the links below!